marxus/cv/index.md

 **_⚙️ DevOps:_**

-*   Infrastructure as Code - Terraform 🌎 used for provision cloud resources (also wrote a small opinionated wrapper for terraform)
+*   Infrastructure as Code - Terraform 🌎 used for provision cloud resources (also wrote providers and small opinionated wrapper for terraform)
 *   CI/CD on the cloud - using AWS CodePipeline
 *   Docker 🐳 - writing Dockerfile and docker-compose.yml files
 *   Deploying and maintaining web apps on linux🐧 servers using nginx and supervisord
 *   Worked with PostgreSQL/MySQL/MariaDB locally and on AWS RDS
-*   Accustomed to the GNU/Linux toolchain, bash scripting, git, curl, etc…
+*   Accustomed to the GNU/Linux toolchain, bash scripting, ssh, git, curl, etc…

 ### 💻 Setup:

+*   Prefer to use Linux as my daily driver (to keep local dev as similar as possiable to containerized deployments).
+*   Accustomed to Mac and MacOS
-*   Usually working under Linux (currently KDE Neon/Ubuntu 20.04) with PyCharm, WebStorm and VSCode
+*   Loves JetBrain's products PyCharm, WebStorm, Goland etc... and VSCode ofcourse

 ### ⁉️ About:

-*   35 years old
+*   36 years old
 *   Coding on and off since the bar mitzvah (started with the good ol’ Turbo Pascal). on a regular basis since 2009
 *   Currently lives in Beer-Sheva 🐪, Israel
-*   In a relationship. expecting +1 soon 👶
+*   In a relationship. +1 toddler 👶
 *   Languages: Hebrew, English
 *   Bachelor of Education from Beit-Berl College
 *   Tour and Moreshet guide from HaMeorer institute